 5. Transnational advocacy and neoliberal entanglements: Individualised Funding in post-GFC Scotland.

 6. New policy, same paradigm: Australia’s experiment in Individualised Funding.

 7. Individualised Funding and the changing political economy of Australia’s ‘disability marketplace’.

 Georgia van Toorn is a political sociologist whose principal interests are in social policy and welfare research, and the political economy of disability and care work.
 Her research program comprises a series of projects that investigate the politics of social policy reform, the organisation and delivery of social care, and care work in publicly funded social services in which market-oriented principles, processes, vocabularies and mechanisms have been adopted, both in Australia and internationally.
-Georgia is currently working as a post-doctoral fellow in the Department of Sociology and Social Policy, University of Sydney, where she is researching the history of sociology in Australia.
+Georgia is currently working as a post-doctoral researcher in the Department of Sociology and Social Policy at the University of Sydney, on a study of the history and impacts of Australian sociology.